Uber: Account sharing / someone else on your account deactivation appeal

 • Your Real-Time ID Check (selfie) pass history

-• single-device login records
+• Single-device login records

 • GPS patterns consistent with your normal driving area and hours

-• a plain explanation of whatever triggered the flag
+• A plain explanation of whatever triggered the flag

-The angle that actually works
+What actually works

 Prove the account never left your hands.
 Point to every selfie ID check you passed during that time, and name what really caused the flag (a new phone, a shared wifi, logging in from home).
 A plain 'I never shared it' isn't enough; connect your proof to the exact trips they flagged.